aosabook/500lines/same-origin-policy/doc/chapter.md

 <script src="http://www.example.com/myscript.js"></script>
 ```

-A script tag can be used to obtain code, but how do we use it to receive arbitrary _data_ (e.g., a JSON object) from a different domain?
-The problem is that the browser expects the content of `src` to be a piece of JavaScript code, and so simply having it point at a data source results in a syntax error.
+A script tag can be used to obtain code, but how do we use it to
+receive arbitrary _data_ (e.g., a JSON object) from a different
+domain?
+The problem is that the browser expects the content of `src`
+to be a piece of JavaScript code, and so simply having it point at a
+data source (e.g., JSON or HTML file) results in a syntax error.

-One workaround is to wrap the desired data inside a piece of string that the browser recognizes as valid JavaScript code; this string is sometimes called _padding_ (thus, giving rise to the name JSON with "Padding").
+One workaround is to wrap the desired data inside a piece of string that the browser recognizes as valid JavaScript code; this string is sometimes called _padding_ (hence the name "JSON with padding").
 This padding could be any arbitrary JavaScript code, but conventionally, it is the name of a callback function (already defined in the current document) that is to be executed on the response data:

 ```html
 <script src="http://www.example.com/mydata?jsonp=processData"></script>